benjaminsanborn/SQL-Style-Guide/README.md

 ## Naming

-All DB names (tables, views, columns) should be in snake_case.
+All DB names (tables, views, functions, columns) should be in snake_case.

 ### Tables